ausmani23/rapol/readme.md

     + 01_group.R - Combines polling datasets
     + 02_prep.R - Recodes combined dataset
     + 03_summarize.R - Summarizes average responses by race and average black-white differences
-    + 04_summarize_output.R - Illustrates the output of 10_summarize.R
+    + 04_summarize_output.R - Illustrates the output of 10_summarize.R.
+Generates Figure 1
     + 05_regmods.R - Estimates generalized linear mixed-effects models on the probability of a positive response to questions in each of the three dimensions
     + 06_regmods_output.R - Illustrates the marginal (adjusted) effect of race on p(anxious), p(mistrustful), p(punitive)
     + 07_predict.R - Combines estimates from the multilevel models with Census population data to generate predictions for each demographic cell between 1956 and 2014
     + 08_predict_output.R - Summarizes race-specific trends over time (with and without confidence intervals) and the black-white gap (with confidence interval).
+Generates Figure 2
-    + 09_extra_output.R - Illustrates that trends in punitiveness fit trends in crime rather than trends in civil rights activity or riots
+    + 09_extra_output.R - Illustrates that trends in punitiveness fit trends in crime rather than trends in civil rights activity or riots.
+Generates Figure 4
-	+ 10_RandR_summarize.R - Illustrates robustness of descriptive inference to including/excluding respondents who gave neutral or hard-to-classify answers
+	+ 10_RandR_summarize.R - Illustrates robustness of descriptive inference to including/excluding respondents who gave neutral or hard-to-classify answers.
+Generates Figure 3
 	+ 11_RandR_model.R - Runs sparser models
 	+ 12_RandR_modeloutput.R - Illustrates robustness of inferences about trends to using sparser models
     + functions.R - Contains misc functions used in the scripts